lars-t-hansen/moz-sandbox/swat/MANUAL.md

 CaseElse   ::= (else Expr ...) | Empty
 CaseVal    ::= Number | Id

-   The dispatch expression must be i32, for now.
+   The dispatch expression must have type i32.
 The arms must all have the same type.
-If there is no else clause then that type must be void.
+If there is no else clause then the type of all arms must be void.

    The case values must be i32 constants or names of immutable non-imported i32 globals with constant initializers.

-   The resolved case values must all be distinct, but they can be negative.
+   The resolved case values must all be distinct.
+They can be negative.

    TODO: Expand this to i64 at least.